 Development, operation and maintenance of infrastructure are critical to the process of economic growth and development therefore reducing poverty.
-Central to the poor infrastructure at some Municipalities in the NDM area is the lack of coordinated infrastructure maintenance strategies.
-In order to counter this trend and proactively manage the new infrastructure, the NDM will have to coordinate the compilation and implementation of Infrastructure development and Maintenance Strategies at local Municipalities during the next five years.
+Central to the poor infrastructure at some Municipalities in the NDM area is the lack of coordinated infrastructure planning strategies.
+In order to counter this trend and proactively plan and manage the new infrastructure, the NDM will have to coordinate the compilation and implementation of Infrastructure development plan for local Municipalities during the next five years.

 The delivery of basic Services is essential in improving the quality of life and sustainable development for communities.
-In order for a household to be considered having adequate access to sanitation, the household should have a facility that removes human waste, affordable, hygienic, and accessible.
-However, ad decision of doing away with Ventilated Improved Pit latrines (VIPs) have been taken collectively with the Provincial government posing a strain of water supply.
-Unsustainable water supply continues to be a challenge because the western highveld scheme is being operated in isolation.
-Outcome 8 that provides for sustainable human settlements and an improved quality of life sets out clear outputs on the provision of targets for local Municipalities as a primary responsibility of Department of Cooperative Governance and Traditional Affairs to contribute in achieving these national targets in 2014.
+In order for a household to be considered having adequate access to sanitation, the household should have a proper sanitation, affordable, hygienic, and accessible.
+However, a decision of doing away with Ventilated Improved Pit latrines (VIPs) was been taken collectively with the Provincial government posing a strain of water supply.
+Unsustainable water supply continues to be a challenge because the Western Highveld scheme is being operated in isolation.
+Outcome 8 provides for sustainable human settlements and an improved quality of life sets out clear outputs on the provision of targets for local Municipalities as a primary responsibility of Department of Cooperative Governance and Traditional Affairs to contribute in achieving these national targets in 2014.
 However, this target was not achieved due to limited resources and growing number of households.
-Therefore the Province in plnning before ring fencing MIG funds toward Water and Sanitation services as a priority.
+Therefore the Provincial government has taken an integrated approach on utilising the available resource towards the implementation of water and sanitation services.